hit9/GhResume/Readme.md

 1. fork this repo.

-2. edit file js/ghresume.js, change username to yours and commit this change to github.com
+2. edit file js/ghresume.js, change `name` to yours and commit this change to github.com

 3. Go to [https://github.com/settings/applications](https://github.com/settings/applications) to register your ghresume repo as a new application

-To register a new application on github: if you have a domain for your `user.github.com`, write your domain in the two blanks.(for me, will be http://hit9.org).else, write your-username.github.com in the two blanks.
+To register a new application on github: if you have a domain for your `user.github.com`, write your domain in the two blanks.(for me, will be http://hit9.github.io).else, write your-username.github.com in the two blanks.

 Browser Support
 ---------------